Vyral/base-template/_drafts/youre-invited-to-our-annual-pie--wine-giveaway.md

 {% include youtube.html %}

-Stop by our office on November 19 & 20 for a free pie or homemade wine!
+<center>Stop by our office on November 19 & 20 for a free pie or homemade wine!</center>

 It’s my favorite time of year—the time for football, food, Thanksgiving, and also our annual Pie & Wine Giveaway.